neondatabase/neon/docs/rfcs/025-generation-numbers.md

 validation step, updates to `remote_consistent_lsn` are subject to the same rules, using an ordering as follows:

-1. persist index_part that covers data up to LSN `L0`
+1. upload the index_part that covers data up to LSN `L0` to S3
 2. call to control plane to validate their attachment generation
 3. update the `remote_consistent_lsn` that they send to the safekeepers to `L0`

-**Note:** at step 3 we are not advertising the _latest_ remote_consistent_lsn, we are advertising the value immediately before we started the validation RPC.
+**Note:** at step 3 we are not advertising the _latest_ remote_consistent_lsn, we are advertising the value in the index_part that we uploaded in step 1.
 This provides a strong ordering guarantee.

 Internally to the pageserver, each timeline will have two remote_consistent_lsn values: the one that